AllAboutAI-YT/easy-local-rag/README.md

 5. ollama pull llama3 (etc)
 6. ollama pull mxbai-embed-large
 7. set YOUR email logins in .env
-8. python collect_emails to download emails
+8. python collect_emails.py to download your emails
 9. python emailrag2.py to talk to your emails

 ### Latest Updates